TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 I want to display a bar graph for each half hour period of the previous day, comparing the metered and measured values.
 The standard [dashboard cards](https://www.home-assistant.io/dashboards) can't do it.
 There's no card that supports retrieving points to graph from an attribute.
 The standard cards also assume that the time to use for historical data is the time that the entity changed.

-I need to retrieve the `Charges` attribute from the current "Previous Accumulative Consumption Electricity" entity, draw a series using the dates in the attribute, combined with a series based on the history of my "Grid Import" sensor.
+I need to retrieve the `charges` attribute from the current "Previous Accumulative Consumption Electricity" entity, draw a series using the dates in the attribute, combined with a series based on the history of my "Grid Import" sensor.

 # Custom Cards

 Fortunately, there's a rich ecosystem of custom dashboard cards that you can add to your Home Assistant using HACS.
 For graphing, there are three main contenders: Mini Graph, ApexCharts and Plotly.

-All three immediately feel more "advanced" as there's no visual editor support, YAML is required.
-They're listed in order of flexibility, complexity and size.
+All three immediately feel more "advanced" as there's no visual editor support.
+YAML is required.
+They're listed in increasing order of flexibility, complexity and size.

 ## Mini Graph Card